Getting your Trinity Audio player ready...

 After You Buy:

-For exact numbers and exemptions, a local tax advisor is very helpful.
+Note: For exact numbers and exemptions, a local tax advisor is very helpful.
 They can ensure you follow the latest rules and help you with any deductions.

-DON’Ts
+❌ DON’Ts

-#1: Fall for Rental Guarantees
+#1: Don’t Rely on Rental Guarantees

-You can start looking at sites like Airbnb or Facebook groups.
 Always check everything carefully before buying a property based on rental guarantees.

 Buying property in Bali has a lot of legal steps, especially for someone from another country.

-#3: Neglect Property Management
+#3: Don’t Ignore Property Management

 If you won’t be living in Bali or don’t want to spend all your time taking care of your property, you should consider hiring a company to do it for you.